LuisWollenschneider/pmu-metrics/README.md

 ## Extending the Library

-More performance events can readily be added to the library by adding them in the file `perf_events.h` to the `event_names_map` array.
+More performance events can readily be added to the library by adding them in the file `perf_events.h` to the `event_microcode_map` mapping.
 You will need to obtain the eventID and unit mask of the performance event from Chapter 19 of the [Intel Developer's Manual Vol. 3](https://www.intel.com/content/www/us/en/architecture-and-technology/64-ia-32-architectures-software-developer-system-programming-manual-325384.html).